What is Stress?

 - Excessive sleeping, or insomnia.

-- Persistent difficulty concentrating.
+- Persistent difficulty to concentrate.

 - Obsessive or compulsive behaviors.